Frequently Asked Questions

 How do I get to Denver?

 You can fly, drive, take a train, or take any other mode of transportation you can arrange - whatever works best for you!
-CVV will pay for your travel to Denver at the start of the program in August and home from Denver after the program finishes in June.
+CVV will purchase your airline tickets or can reimburse you or your family for gas dependent on the current mileage rate at the start of the program in August.
+We provide a transition stipend at the end of the program year in June for volunteers to use to getting you home from Denver.

 What does a typical week look like?